Barnstable (village), Massachusetts: Olde Colonial Courthouse

+Barnstable Comedy Club

 The Barnstable Comedy Club is the oldest and longest-running community theater in Massachusetts.

+Trayser Museum

 The Trayser Museum is the former county custom house, which now houses a Coast Guard Heritage Museum.
 Also on the grounds of the museum is a jail, complete with inmates' graffiti.
 The jail dates back to 1690.

+Barnstable Village

 Barnstable Village is also home to the Crocker Tavern, which was built around 1754 and is listed in the National Register of Historic Places.
 The Crocker Tavern served as a stagecoach stop, an inn, and an important meeting place into the mid-19th century.
 Cornelius Crocker, one of the wealthiest men on the Cape, was the first keeper of the tavern.
 Under the stewardship of Crocker, the inn became the central meeting place for American patriots including James Otis prior to, and during, the Revolutionary War.

+In popular culture

 In his collection of short stories, Welcome to the Monkey House, author Kurt Vonnegut references Barnstable Village on more than one occasion.
 Vonnegut and his family lived in Barnstable, in a house overlooking Barnstable Harbor, from 1951 to 1971.